rollthecloudinc/quell/README.md

-> Original named Druid renamed to Quell to better articulate dedication, puurpose of putting an end to web carbon emissions.
+> Originally named Druid renamed to Quell to better articulate dedication, puurpose of putting an end to web carbon emissions.

 # Summary